vamsiperumallu/DataStructures/README.md

-# PythonBasics
+# DataStructures
-This repository is a go to place for all the Python basic code snippets that can be used on a day to day basis.
+This repository is a go to place for all the Data Structure snippets that can be used on a day to day basis.

 Topics:
-1) Sorting like MergeSort, Quicksort
+1) Sorting 	   - MergeSort, QuickSort, BubbleSort, SelectionSort, InsertionSort etc.
+2) Searching   -
+3) LinkedLists - SingleLinkedList, DoubleLinkedList etc.